epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Only one environment variable, EPICS_HOST_ARCH, is required to build EPICS <top> areas.
-This variable should be set to be your workstation’s operating system - architecture combination to use the os vendor’s c/c++ compiler for native builds or set to the operating system - architecture
+This variable should be set to be your workstation�s operating system - architecture combination to use the os vendor�s c/c++ compiler for native builds or set to the operating system - architecture
 - alternate compiler combination to use an alternate compiler for native builds if an alternate compiler is supported on your system.
-The ﬁlenames of the CONFIG.⋆.Common ﬁles in base/ conﬁgure/os show the currently supported EPICS_HOST_ARCH values.
+The filenames of the CONFIG.*.Common files in base/ configure/os show the currently supported EPICS_HOST_ARCH values.
 Examples are solaris-sparc, solaris-sparc-gnu, linux-x86, win32-x86, and cygwin-x86.